DimaEnotoff/FriendlyCLP/Readme.md

 ### 5. Processing user input

-`ProcessLine` method of a `CommandProcessor` instance takes user input, parses it and calls a corresponding command if input is valid or returns a meaningful error message if not.
+The `ProcessLine` method of a `CommandProcessor` instance takes user input, parses it and calls a corresponding command if the input is valid or returns a meaningful error message if not.

 ```C#
 while (true) {